ajohnson5/fpl_dagster/README.md

-# Using Dagster to help me beat my friends in FPL
+# Using Dagster to Beat my Friends in FPL